A notepad that feels like

 Is Leo really free?

-Where do my notes live?
+Where do my notes live, and how long will they last?

 Is there an iPhone or iPad app?